LABS-EU3/hackton-frontend/README.md

 # Hackton

 A comprehensive portal for hackathons where students can submit their work and judges can evaluate in one place.
+It is an app that helps you organize and evaluate Hackathons.

 ## Getting Started